Light Up the Sky (The Afters song): Background

 "Light Up the Sky" was released on June 2, 2010, as the lead single from her third studio album of the same name.
 Prior to the death of their longtime manager and their drummer's best friend, along with the departure of two band members, they had to overcome many struggles which are shown in the song, exploring the depth of God's love in hard times.
 Guitarist/vocalist Matt Fuqua explained in an interview with The Sound Opinion: "The story behind Light Up the Sky is a part of the story of all of us.
 At some point in all of our lives, we think there is no one who knows what we are going through, that we are all alone in this life.
 'Light Up the Sky' is a picture of what it looks like when you make it through one of those really challenging times and you look back and see how God was using all those things for good; and that you were never alone."

 The song is featured in the June 22, 2010 episode "Break-Up to Make-Up" of the MTV show The Hills.

 Music video

 The music video for "Light Up the Sky" was released on November 3, 2010.
-The visual was directed by Gavin Michael Booth and produced by Gavin Michael Booth and Marie Jeannette.
+The visual was directed by Gavin Michael Booth and produced by Booth and Marie Jeannette.